-OSFI's LR guideline requires banks to disclose their leverage ratio and its underlying components as well as maintain a minimum leverage ratio of 3%.
+OSFI's Leverage Requirements (LR) guideline requires banks to disclose their leverage ratio and its underlying components as well as maintain a minimum leverage ratio of 3.5% for domestic systemically important banks (D-SIBs).
 The leverage ratio is defined as the capital measure divided by the leverage exposure measure.
 The capital measure is defined as Tier 1 capital and the leverage exposure measure is the sum of (a) on-balance sheet exposures; (b) derivative exposures; (c) securities financing transaction (SFT) exposures and (d) off-balance sheet items.